starburstdata/SA-Galaxy-Workshop/Module_Two_Cluster_Creation_And_Admin/readme.md

 The module will cover the following areas:

-- Cluster Mode Types, Sizing and Auto-Suspend [10-15 Mins] Slides
+- Cluster Mode Types, Sizing and Auto-Scaling/Suspend [10-15 Mins] Slides

 - Catalog Specifics [10-15 Mins] Slides